Thursday, 21 February 2013

 m Sgorr Ruadh 962m 4hrs 58mins

 Some rare days just take your breath away and this was one.
 I had drooled over the forecast for the northwest and drove up on Wednesday afternoon.
 A deep frost overnight had brought with it the perfect day - cold clear air, pure blue skies and a whisper of wind to prevent overheating on the climb.
-It took half an hour from the cottage at Loch Carron to reach the start of the walk at Achnashellach station and the temperature was -3°C. There was parking for ten cars and just one other walker was getting ready, Chris was a climber from Sheffield.
-We started out at the same time and agreed to walk together.
+It took half an hour from the cottage near Plockton to reach the start of the walk at Achnashellach station and the temperature was -3°C. There was parking for ten cars and just one other walker was getting ready.
+Chris was a climber from Sheffield, we started out at the same time and agreed to walk together.

 We crossed the railway and entered the magical forest trail that follows the river which is an example of the fine path engineering that is typical in these parts.
 We split up at the junction with Chris going up the direct route to Beinn Liath Mhor and myself following the path into Coire Lair, I had done the direct route on three previous occasions and the gentler ascent into the Coire was more appealing and would give views from the Coire of the rock girt architecture that was decorated by bands of snow and ice.

 The views were simply stunning with the Torridon giants of Beinn Alligin, Liathach and Beinn Eighe revealed in their scanty clothing of snow.
-I had expected to meet Chris at the summit and I waited awhile whilst feasting on the views, some coffee and a roll.
+I had expected to meet Chris at the summit and I waited awhile whilst feasting on the views, drinking some coffee and demolishing a roll.
 I sent some pictures to former colleagues penned in offices and gave my apologies for being so cruel, they retorted with a mixture of anger and envy about the sins of retirement.
-I was leaving the summit cairn as Chris arrived so we descended together and at about 750 metres we stopped at a rock platform, it was a veritable sun trap, and had lunch.
-We were joined by a walker from Mull who was on his ascent and the three of us whiled away 45 minutes or so just soaking the midday sun and sharing conversations about walks, places and life.
+I was leaving the summit cairn as Chris arrived so we descended together and at about 750 metres we stopped at a rock platform for some lunch, it was a veritable sun trap.
+We were joined by a walker from Mull who was on his ascent and the three of us whiled away 45 minutes or so just soaking up the midday sun and sharing conversations about walks, places and life.
 I cannot recall what was said but it was a genuine interlude of comradeship.

 We were reluctant to set off down, days like this are for keeps and every minute was a reward for all those damp, cold, cloudy, windy expeditions that are the majority of outings on any Munro round.
 We found a long ramp of hard snow to speed the descent and, whilst we briefly considered climbing Fuar Tholl, once we found the path down to Coire Lair it seemed greedy to repeat a Corbett.
 Crossing the river was easier than usual and then there was just the last 400 metres of descent to Achnashellach down the staircase of rocks with the rippling burn providing the final sensation of the day.
 This had been a perfect day taking in the skyline of one of Scotland's finest corries, I used to rate all walks with a score out of ten during my first couple of rounds, there were only 3 or 4 times that 10 was given.
 Today would have been a definite 10.